appwriters-dev/appwriters-dev/src/routes/(nested)/30days/flutter/(days)/day9/+page.md

-# Day 9: Flutter Basics - Part 2
+# Flutter Basics - Part 2

 1. Review the basics of Flutter app development from Day 8.